-If the initial review fails, the article may be rejected before the independent peer-review stage.
+If the article fails to pass scientific or technical review, it may be rejected before the reviewing stage.

-Independent peer-review implies expert assessment of the manuscript by recognized experts on the subject of the reviewed materials.
-In the process of independent peer-reviewing in our publishing house the manuscript undergoes double-blind review, i.e. neither the authors nor the peer-reviewers know each other.
-The manuscript is considered by 2 peer-reviewers.
+Independent reviewing implies an expert evaluation of the article by recognized experts in the subject matter of the reviewed materials.
+When writing an independent review in our Publishing House, the article undergoes a double-blind review, i.e. neither the authors nor the reviewers know each other.
+The manuscript is reviewed by two reviewers.

-The peer-reviewers are both members of the editorial board and external experts.
-The final decision on the selection of peer-reviewers is made by the editorial board.
-Peer-reviewers should be knowledgeable about the subject area of the manuscript, they should not be from the institution of the authors and they should not have recent joint publications with any of the authors of the manuscript.
+Both members of the editorial board and external experts act as reviewers.
+The final decision on the choice of reviewers rests with the editorial board.
+Reviewers should be well informed about the subject area of the manuscript, they should not be from the authors' institution, and they should not have recent joint publications with any of the authors.

 The independent Peer-review is carried out in accordance with the foregoing provision of the independent Peer-review.